Deformed Toric Ideal Constraints for Stoichiometric Networks: Example of Feedback inhibition of pathway

 From the corresponding representation of flux, the deformed toric ideal represented by $j_l$ is given by

 There is only one deformed toric ideal constraint, which is obtained by equating the generator to zero.
-This is a relation between the extreme pathways.
 The parameter region is partially constrained by the reaction coefficients.
-In metabolic pathways, the shape of flux (length of extreme pathway) is important.
-The shape of flux is partially constrained by experimental observations, furthermore automatically constrained by the deformed toric ideal constraints.
+The flux is partially constrained by experimental observations, furthermore automatically constrained by the deformed toric ideal constraints.

 In the above example, there is only one deformed toric ideal constraint.
 Comparing with the example of chemical reaction network, the number of constraints is small.
 This is caused by the small number of the generators of the deformed toric ideal.
 The smallness originates in the limited number of species which appear as the same form in the chemical equations.